Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 | Files containing particulars, information and/or private data of registered events participants | Zero (0) number of breaches per month |
 | Data privacy and protection for intellectual property and confidential records for the organization and clients | Zero (0) number of breaches per month |

-3. The Tech Leader (TL) is responsible to review existing and set new ISMS objectives.
+3. The Information Security Manager (ISM) is responsible to review existing and set new ISMS objectives.
-4. The objectives for the specific security controls or groups of controls are proposed by the System Administrator (SA), and will be approved by the TL.
+4. The objectives for the specific security controls or groups of controls are proposed by the Technical Leader (TL), and will be approved by the Chief Security Officer (CSO).
 5. All objectives will be reviewed at least once annually, or as and when there are significant changes.
 6. Agile Lab will measure the fulfilment of the objectives.
 7. The measurements will be performed at least once a year by the SA.